Anonymization-Enhanced Privacy Protection for Mobile GUI Agents: Available but Invisible: Abstract

 We propose an anonymization-based privacy protection framework that enforces the principle of \emph{available-but-invisible} access to sensitive data: sensitive information remains usable for task execution but is never directly visible to the cloud-based agent.
 Our system detects sensitive UI content using a PII-aware recognition model and replaces it with deterministic, type-preserving placeholders (e.g., \texttt{PHONE\_NUMBER\#a1b2c}) that retain semantic categories while removing identifying details.
 A layered architecture—comprising a PII Detector, UI Transformer, Secure Interaction Proxy, and Privacy Gatekeeper—ensures consistent anonymization across user instructions, XML hierarchies, and screenshots, mediates all agent actions over anonymized interfaces, and supports narrowly scoped local computations when reasoning over raw values is necessary.

-Extensive experiments on the AndroidLab and PrivScreen benchmarks show that our framework substantially reduces privacy leakage across multiple models while incurring only modest utility degradation, achieving the best observed privacy--utility trade-off among existing methods.
+Extensive experiments on the AndroidLab and PrivScreen benchmarks show that our framework substantially reduces privacy leakage across multiple models while incurring only modest utility degradation, yielding a favorable privacy--utility trade-off compared with existing methods.
 Code available at: \url{https://github.com/one-step-beh1nd/gui_privacy_protection}

 \textbf{Keywords:} Mobile GUI Agents $\cdot$ Privacy Protection $\cdot$ Anonymization $\cdot$ PII Detection $\cdot$ Multimodal Large Language Models